ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/peter5he1by/CVE-2023-20209](https://github.com/peter5he1by/CVE-2023-20209) :  ![starts](https://img.shields.io/github/stars/peter5he1by/CVE-2023-20209.svg) ![forks](https://img.shields.io/github/forks/peter5he1by/CVE-2023-20209.svg)

 ## CVE-2023-20198
- Cisco is aware of active exploitation of a previously unknown vulnerability in the web UI feature of Cisco IOS XE Software when exposed to the internet or to untrusted networks.
-This vulnerability allows a remote, unauthenticated attacker to create an account on an affected system with privilege level 15 access.
-The attacker can then use that account to gain control of the affected system.
-For steps to close the attack vector for this vulnerability, see the Recommendations section of this advisory Cisco will provide updates on the status of this investigation and when a software patch is available.
+ Cisco is providing an update for the ongoing investigation into observed exploitation of the web UI feature in Cisco IOS XE Software.
+We are updating the list of fixed releases and adding the Software Checker.
+Our investigation has determined that the actors exploited two previously unknown issues.
+The attacker first exploited CVE-2023-20198 to gain initial access and issued a privilege 15 command to create a local user and password combination.
+This allowed the user to log in with normal user access.
+The attacker then exploited another component of the web UI feature, leveraging the new local user to elevate privilege to root and write the implant to the file system.
+Cisco has assigned CVE-2023-20273 to this issue.
+CVE-2023-20198 has been assigned a CVSS Score of 10.0.
+CVE-2023-20273 has been assigned a CVSS Score of 7.2.
+Both of these CVEs are being tracked by CSCwh87343.